csh970605/csh970605.github.io/_posts/2024-05-22-Static_Estimate.md

 ### Bayesian Approach

-In a bayesian approach, $X$ is a random vector.
+In a Bayesian approach, $X$ is a random vector.
 Therefore, assume that we know a priori probability information of $X$.<br>

-A measurement vector $Z$ reinforce the probability information of $X$ more precisely.<br>
+A measurement vector $Z$ reinforces the probability information of $X$ more precisely.<br>

-[MAP estimator](https://csh970605.github.io/posts/MAP_Estimator) and [MMSE estimator](https://csh970605.github.io/posts/MMSE_Estimator) are a bayesian approach estimator.
-The basic form of bayesian approach estimator is :
+[MAP estimator](https://csh970605.github.io/posts/MAP_Estimator) and [MMSE estimator](https://csh970605.github.io/posts/MMSE_Estimator) are a Bayesian approach estimators.
+The basic form of Bayesian approach estimator is :

 <center>